Invariants of almost complex and almost K\"ahler manifolds: Compact almost Hermitian manifolds of dimension

 \section{Compact almost Hermitian manifolds of dimension $4n$}

 Let $(M^{4n},J,g,\omega)$ be a $4n$-dimensional compact almost Hermitian manifold.
-Here we study the properties of $J$ of being \Cp\ and \Cf\ at the stage $2n$, which hold true when $n=1$ by \cite[Theorem 2.3]{DLZ}.
+Here we study the properties of $J$ of being \Cp\ and \Cf\ in degree $2n$, which always hold true when $n=1$ by \cite[Theorem 2.3]{DLZ}.
 Note that both the Hodge $*$ operator and the almost complex structure $J$ are involutions on the space of $2n$-differential forms, i.e., $*^2=J^2=1$, therefore we have the following decompositions of $2n$-forms:

 and

 where

 and